majidansari56710-wq/Majid-portfolio-/README.md

 - Majid Run 🎮
 - Personal Portfolio Website

-## My Goal
+## My dream
-My goal is to become a successful IT professional and create useful technology.
+My dream is to become so successful that whenever my father or mother points at something they like, I can buy it for them without worrying about the price.
+Their happiness is my biggest dream.
+I will work hard, never give up, and achieve my goals to make my parents proud.

 Thanks for visiting my portfolio! 🚀